Financing a modular home in BC: the three things lenders actually check

 Home

-Click Modular publishes fixed pricing on their website.
-Models start under $200,000 for a one-bedroom and run to $350,000+ for a three-bedroom fully finished unit.
-Delivery and installation are separate line items — confirm these costs with the builder.
+Modular home pricing varies by builder, model size, and finish level.
+Entry-level one-bedroom units from BC builders typically start under $200,000; three-bedroom fully finished homes run $300,000–$400,000+.
+Delivery and installation are separate line items — confirm these costs with your builder.

 Site services